zerafachris/bio/_posts/2025-03-01-evaluating-ai-agents.md

 For IT professionals or those with a deeper interest in technology:

+### Key Evaluation Concepts

+1. **Function Calling Assessment**: Evaluate how well an AI agent uses its tools correctly, including accuracy in function selection and proper parameter handling.

+2. **Prompt Adherence**: Measure how well an AI agent follows instructions and stays within given parameters, assessing compliance with instructions and consistency in responses.

+3. **Tone, Toxicity, and Context Relevance**: Focus on the qualitative aspects of AI agent responses, ensuring communications are appropriate for context, monitoring for harmful content, and verifying that responses align with the situation.

 ### Technical Specifications

 1. **Algorithmic Complexity**: Understand the type of machine learning algorithms used (e.g., supervised learning vs unsupervised learning).